dylanpinn/dotfiles/README.md

 should be able to work in other shells with minimal work.
 The `~/.profile` contains most shell agnostic configuration.

+Extra configuration is loaded from the `~/.profile.d` directory, this allows setting application or host specific config.

 #### Bash

 Bash loads the `~/.bash_profile`, which is responsible for loading the generic configuration (`~/.profile`) and bash specific configuration (`~/.bashrc`).

+Extra configuration is loaded from the `~/.bashrc.d` directory, this allows setting application or host specific config.

 ### Homebrew